Kidswatter/Kidsybot/README.md

  - **Does *Kidsybot* know it's not perfect?**
  No, Kidsybot is not *yet* a self-aware bot to know that it's far from perfect. (*please don't tell it that it's not perfect, it might have feelings one day.*)
  - **Why do I see *Kidsybot* being offline?**
  Unfortunately for Kidsybot, it is not being hosted on a dedicated server or a VPS, meaning it's running straight out of [Kidswatter](https://github.com/Kidswatter "Kidswatter's GitHub")'s PC, which is not running 24/7 since it's not cost-effective.
-Kidsybot will have its own 24/7 dedicated server either hosted on [Kidswatter](https://github.com/Kidswatter "Kidswatter's GitHub")'s spare PC (*which is currently not usable*) or on a machine from some hosting provider. (*probably in Ukraine since everything Internet-related is dirt-cheap in there*).
+Kidsybot will have its own 24/7 dedicated server either hosted on [Kidswatter](https://github.com/Kidswatter "Kidswatter's GitHub")'s spare PC (*which is currently not usable*) or on a machine from some hosting provider. (*probably in Ukraine since everything Internet-related is dirt-cheap in there*)

  - **What are the future plans for *Kidsybot*?**
  The developer of Kidsybot is a little *sillybean* and they need time to be able to write their own Python code, meaning Kidsybot is going to heavily rely on other open-source **Discord** bots for some time. (*wish me godspeed on improving my Python, please.*).
 Nonetheless, the things to do are not limited to but include: